-Finally, in desperation, my husband took the information and all the forms and went directly to the state motor vehicle department.
+Finally, in desperation, I took the information and all the forms and went directly to the state motor vehicle department.
 It took a while there too because nobody knew how to correct the town’s mistake, but at least the people there were willing to keep trying different options, and someone eventually figured out what to do.
 The registration papers now have the correct birth month.

 Then it was back to the garage with the corrected forms.
 We had been told to just bring the corrected forms back anytime and that no appointment was necessary.
 It didn’t work out that smoothly.
 The first day the garage was closed early for some reason and no one was there.
 The second day the garage was out of stickers and wouldn’t have more until the next day.
-And this morning the man was elbow-deep in car repairs… literally, with his arms and hands covered with grease… and he asked if my husband minded coming back later.
+And this morning the man was elbow-deep in car repairs… literally, with his arms and hands covered with grease… and he asked if I minded coming back later.
 Happily, even this story does have an ending.
-My husband returned to the garage and as of about an hour ago, all the necessary inspections and registration papers have finally been completed and are correct… the inspection sticker has been put on… and our new car is now legal.
+I returned to the garage and as of about an hour ago, all the necessary inspections and registration papers have finally been completed and are correct… the inspection sticker has been put on… and our new car is now legal.

 The law required us to deal with the town clerk… she made a mistake… and we were expected to just accept her mistake and pay extra because of it.
 Even trying to explain what happened and what they wanted us to do sounds ridiculous, and there’s nothing quite like the helpless feeling of being on one side when bureaucracy is on the other… even when the bureaucracy is only of the small town variety.